Analytic solutions for the Bianchi I universe coupled to several barotropic perfect fluids: Abstract

 \section{Abstract}

-The goal of this paper is to analyze the effects of the matter fields in the evolution of the Bianchi type I and IX cosmologies.
-For such a purpose, we consider several comoving barotropic perfect fluids with a linear equation of state.
-For Bianchi I it is possible to reduce the solution of the dynamics to a quadrature, which can be explicitly performed in certain cases.
-In particular, we obtain the explicit solution for one species, as well as for two species, given their barotropic indices obey certain relation.
+We consider the Bianchi I geometry coupled to several species of comoving barotropic perfect fluids with a linear equation of state in the context of general relativity.
+The solution of the dynamics can be reduced to a quadrature, which can be explicitly performed in certain cases.
+In particular, we obtain the explicit solution for one species, as well as for two species, given their barotropic indices obey a certain relation.
 These solutions include and generalize different models studied in the literature.
 For completeness, we analyze all the different possible signs of the matter energy densities, and we obtain a particularly interesting model in which an exotic species produces a bounce of the scale factor, providing a singularity-free cosmology, and then decays to leave a nonexotic component as the dominant fluid for large volumes.
-Concerning Bianchi IX, although its dynamics is very involved, asymptotically, as the singularity is approached, it can be well approximated as a succession of Bianchi I periods connected by quick bounces against potential walls.
-Moreover, in such limit, matter fields (excluding stiff matter) are known to be subdominant with respect to the anisotropies.
-By performing an expansion around small volumes, we are able to obtain an approximate analytic solution of the dynamics, and compute the form of the transition (Kasner) map that relates the pre- and post-bounce Bianchi I periods including the leading matter effects.
-As an important conclusion, we observe that generically the presence of matter leads to a post-bounce velocity with a lower deflection angle than in the vacuum case, and thus effectively increases the convex curvature of the potential wall.
-This effect may have important consequences in the chaotic nature of general relativity near spacelike singularities.